freenas/freenas-docs/userguide/intro.rst

   system.
 This CLI utility can be used to analyze disk usage from the console or an SSH session.

+* Netatalk has been updated to the 3.1.12 development version which addresses known issues with Time Machine timeouts.

 * rsync has been updated to
   `version 3.1.3 <https://download.samba.org/pub/rsync/src/rsync-3.1.3-NEWS>`__.